- Overall aim of encouraging positive interaction on the road

 Indeed, it’s really very hard to miss or forget about the large palm smiley.
 When testing these, the gesture of waving in response to a considerate pass or junction interaction became all the more meaningful.
 And when I was passed too close, knowing I had a large comedy smiley sewn into my palm really did serve as a reminder that sometimes it’s just not worth letting rage ruin a good ride.

-Cheesy as it might sounds, ‘Glove’ both allowed me to express friendliness to nice road users and helped me not to get riled up over inconsiderate ones.
+Cheesy as it might sounds, the ‘Loffi Glove 2.0’ both allowed me to express friendliness to nice road users and helped me not to get riled up over inconsiderate ones.
 I won’t suggest a reflective smily could fix all our problems on the road, but it can’t do any harm either.

-In this case, we’ve got a water resistant and windproof upper, with an AX suede palm and soft fleece inner.
-Riding early in the morning with the temperature dial at 4ºc, my hands were warm and in no danger of numbness.
+These little critters provide a water resistant and windproof upper, with an AX suede palm and soft fleece inner.
+Riding early on winter mornings, my hands were warm and in no danger of numbness.

-Despite spots of rain, they stayed dry from the outside, and water beads off the surface as expected from a DWR (durable water repellent) finish.
+In the rain, they stayed relatively dry from the outside, and water beads off the surface as expected from a DWR (durable water repellent) finish.
 I did find the inside of the gloves became damp with sweat, but this is the case with many more expensive pairs I’ve tested.

 The cuff on a size ‘small’ measured at 6cm in length, and the material funnels inwards to offer a narrower fit and keep cold air out.